mohzys23/AIF-pathfinding-Agent/README.md

 You can modify the agent's behavior by adjusting parameters in `nethack_agent.py`:

-- `max_steps`: Maximum steps the agent will take before stopping
-- `time.sleep()`: Adjust the speed of agent actions for better visualization
+- `time.sleep()`: Adjust the speed of agent actions for better visualization (default is 0.05 seconds between steps)
-- Item collection thresholds for level descent
+- Item collection thresholds for level descent (currently set to collect at least 3 items before looking for stairs)
+- Pass a `max_steps` parameter to limit the maximum number of steps

+## Troubleshooting

+If you encounter issues:

+1. **Python not found**: Make sure you're using `python3` explicitly on macOS/Linux
+2. **Missing dependencies**: Ensure all required packages are installed
+3. **ANSI rendering issues**: Some terminals may not display the ASCII art correctly

 ## Acknowledgments